Dre Campbell Farm

 So, when skunks catch a whiff of urine from one of these predators, it freaks them out and makes them think they’re in danger.

-You can buy products containing predator urine online or at some hunting supply stores.
+You can buy predator urine products online or at some hunting supply stores.
 Just be sure to choose the right kind.
 Coyote and fox urine work great.

 They are also scared of dog urine and human urine.

-To use, soak some cotton balls in the solution and place them in areas where you expect the critters to show up.
-However, you’ll need to reapply every few days or after it rains.
+Soak some cotton balls in the solution and place them in areas where you expect the critters to show up.
+However, you must reapply every few days or after it rains.

 11. Citrus Peels